 who knew how to grow and process it were freed and sent back to the village.
 In 1858 the defensive tower

 a drink made from figs that is similar in taste and potency to raki or tsipuro.
-(Or if you are from the southern US; moonshine)
+(Or moonshine if you are from the southern United States).

 include creating a garden of organically grown local vegetables, visiting local